All your EWI questions answered:

 INCA members are required to operate to the highest quality standards in accordance with the INCA Code of Professional Practice.
 In the event of any problems with their work, they will be required to investigate and take any appropriate remedial action, and INCA offers a Complaints Procedure in the unlikely event that problems cannot be resolved.

-INCA also works with insurance administrator Quality Assured National Warranties (QANW) to provide access to insurance-backed guarantees for EWI works, which protect against any defects in systems or workmanship arising after the works have been completed for up to 25 years.
+INCA also works with insurance administrator SWIGA to provide access to insurance-backed guarantees for EWI works, which protect against any defects in systems or workmanship arising after the works have been completed for up to 10 or 25 years.